18 mins read

 Ayurveda considers the gut as important as the heart and brain.
 Modern scientists consider the gut as the second brain.
 Hence, treating mental issues in Ayurveda always targets resetting your gut and improving your metabolism.

-Role of Yoga And Pranayama in Menopause.png
+Role of Yoga and Pranayama in Menopause

 The invisible body-mind connection forms the basis of almost all mental illnesses.
 Yoga is a holistic way of attaining good mental health while keeping a close watch over one’s physical condition as well.

 Yoga offers safe and practical methods of dealing with mental health issues.
-A Research on the effect of hatha yoga on menopause symptoms and quality of life offers promising results.
+A research on the effect of hatha yoga on menopause symptoms and quality of life offers promising results.

 An integrated approach combining Yoga Asanas and Pranayama confers healthier results.
 You can perceive this as a source of distraction from daily life, stigma and enhance self-esteem.
 Just focus on the simplicity of movement and forget about work responsibility and other demands.

-Benefits of yoga in menopause
+Benefits of Yoga in Menopause

 1. Yoga helps in reducing anxiety and depression.